stjin-XMU/DeeDR_web-server/README.md

 [TarKGE](https://github.com/ChengF-Lab/CoV-KGE)
 [KG-MTL](https://github.com/xzenglab/KG-MTL)

-1.2 strat train
+## 1.2 strat train
 If you need a specific implementation, we recommend readers to check the relevant git repository for more detailed information.

-# 2. Models
+# 2. ‘Models’ directory
 We have collected more six models applied to drug repositioning.
-They are all in model folder and you can review it.
+They are all in models folder and you can review it.

+# 3. ‘Datasets’ directory
+Contain the all node information，interaction networks and knowledge graph.

+# 4. Requirements